-I interact with lots of folks who ask me to review their website and suggest changes.
+I interact with lots of folks who ask that I review their website and suggest changes.
 Many people are well-intentioned to join social media or build a site as marketing outlet to promote themselves, their business, their thoughts, their organization, or their community.

 There are many tools available to launch an manage a quick website.
 There are many companies that offer to build you a site.
 However, I get many site owners tell me they unsatisfied with the look of their site or the results of their efforts.
 Form follows function, not the other way around.